MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceSearchAction.md

 ```

 ### -Purge
 **Note**: In Security & Compliance PowerShell, this parameter is available only in the Search and Purge role.
-By default, this role is assigned only to the Organization Management role group.
+By default, this role is assigned only to the Organization Management and Data Investigator role groups.

 The Purge switch filters the results by Purge compliance search actions.
 You don't need to specify a value with this switch.